juju/docs/src/en/help-google.md

 the computer you downloaded the file to.
 We recommend storing this file in the default Juju directory, to ensure that it is with your other Juju files in whatever system backups you perform.
-For the current example, the file is called `Juju-GCE-f33a6cdbd8e3.json` (based on our project name of 'Juju-GCE').
-So for Ubuntu we would store it here:
+For the current example, say the file is called `Juju-GCE-f33a6cdbd8e3.json` (based on our project name of 'Juju-GCE'), on Ubuntu we would store it here:

 `~/.local/share/juju/Juju-GCE-f33a6cdbd8e3.json`